 \subsection{Simulation}

-In this simulation setting we set the parameters $\theta = \left( \bMu, \bSigma, \bt \right) \in \Mmsg$ as follows.
+In this simulation setting, we set the parameters $\theta = \left( \bMu, \bSigma, \bt \right) \in \Mmsg$ as follows.
 First, each component of $\bMu$ is sampled from a univariate Gaussian distribution $\N(0, 1)$.
 Second, $\bSigma$ is generated using its eigendecomposition $\bSigma = \U \bL \U^T$. $\U \in \Op$ is drawn from the uniform distribution on $\Op$~\cite{M07} using the module ``scipy.stats" from the Scipy library~\cite{Scipy}.
 Then, the elements on the diagonal of the diagonal matrix $\bL$ are drawn from a $\chi_1^2$ distribution.
 Third, the $\tau_i$ are drawn from a $\Gamma(\nu, 1/\nu)$ distribution with $\nu$ a parameter to be chosen.
 The smaller the $\nu$, the greater the variance.
 In order to respect the constraint $\prod_{i=1}^n \tau_i = 1$, the vector $\bt$ is normalized.

-The speed of convergence of the Algorithm~\ref{algo:steepest_IG} is studied on two cost functions: the regularized NLL~\eqref{eq:min_NLLReg} and the cost function~\eqref{eq:min_center_of_mass} to compute the center of mass associated to the KL divergence of the Proposition~\ref{prop:div}.
+The speed of convergence of Algorithm~\ref{algo:steepest_IG} is studied on two cost functions: the regularized NLL~\eqref{eq:min_NLLReg} and the cost function~\eqref{eq:min_center_of_mass} to compute the center of mass associated to the KL divergence of Proposition~\ref{prop:div}.